Get an editor(s).

 I’d reached the editing phase.

 As I hacked through the jungle of my words, there were no directions.
 No signs pointing: “A better book - this way.”
 Every day was a slog.
-Did I add to this scene, or cut from that one?
+Did I add to this scene or cut from that one?
 Was the new dialogue true to the character’s voice?
 Did this scene need more description, or did adding words slow the story down?

 Editing a novel is a shifting morass of confusion and distress.
 I think it’s the not knowing if each change is making the novel better or worse.
-In addition to possibly making the novel worse, I constantly worried that the changes I made were injecting cascading continuity errors throughout the entire manuscript.
+In addition to possibly making my book worse, I constantly worried that the changes I made were injecting cascading continuity errors throughout the entire manuscript.
 Who said what?
 Who knew what?
 And when did they know it?
 And did it change what they said or how they acted?

 Timelines had to be adjusted, plot points, reworked.